 Now that you now how to get here, where to stay, what to bring and a bit of history, let’s dive into the most exciting part – exploring all the incredible things to do on Maria Island!

-Maria Island National Park has so much to do.
+There is so much to do when you explore Maria Island.
 Where do you even start?

 Well it all depends what you are into – history, hiking, biking, animals?
 Please say animals.
 Because there’s lots of them!